ElektraInitiative/PermaplanT/doc/usecases/draft/suggest_plants.md

-# Use Case: Suggest plants
+# Use Case: Suggest Plants

 ## Summary